eeeeeta/trainsplorer/README.md

 to find out which trains are going to pass any location on the railway at any given time.
 It's all written in [Rust](https://www.rust-lang.org/en-US/) as well, because Rust is cool.

 However, it's very much not done yet!
 Watch this space for further stuff!
-Also, feel free to join the [chatroom](https://matrix.to/#/#osm-signal:theta.eu.org) if empty chatrooms with the guy who wrote this thing and a whole bunch of robots are your thing.
+Also, feel free to join the [chatroom](https://matrix.to/#/#freenode_#osm-signal:matrix.org)
+(#osm-signal on chat.freenode.net), if empty chatrooms with the guy who wrote this thing and a whole bunch of robots are your thing.

 ## What are all these moving parts?